raphaelcohn/swaddle/README.md

 |`use_bzip2`|*no*|Boolean value (in the [shellfire] sense).
 Create bzip2 compressed ZIPs.
 Despire being in the format since 2003, not widely supported.|

+#### swaddle_deb

+This namespace is intended to be used in `swaddling/swaddle/deb/deb.conf`.
+If the folder `swaddling/swaddle/deb` is present, you'll get debian packages created.

 #### swaddle_rpm